 - SLOW COOKER: (Make sure you reduced water to ½ cup in step 2) Transfer everything to the slow cooker and cook for 6 hours on LOW.

 - Taste beans and adjust for salt and pepper to taste.
 Top with crumbled candied bacon if using.

-- For the candied bacon: Preheat oven to 350 degrees F. Line a rimmed sheet pan with aluminum foil for easy clean up.
+- Optional - For the candied bacon: Preheat oven to 350 degrees F. Line a rimmed sheet pan with aluminum foil for easy clean up.
 Place a wire rack insert into the sheet pan.
 In a shallow dish combine the sugar, cayenne, cinnamon and a pinch of black pepper.
 Working one slice of bacon at a time, press and rub the sugar mixture onto the bacon.
 Transfer to the wire rack.
 Repeat with remaining slices of bacon.
 Bake for 15-20 minutes, or until bacon is crip and cooked through.
 Remove to a paper towel lined plate to drain.
 Allow to cool.
 Cut or crumble bacon into desired sized pieces.

 - You can substitute any kind of beans you would like: Northern, Pinto, Red Kidney Beans, or use a mix of two!

 - If your bacon is lean, add a small drizzle of oil to the pan before adding the bacon.

 - If the beans aren’t thickened and sticky, continue to cook them with the lid OFF until mixture thickens to desired consistency.

 - If you want to cook the beans in the oven AND garnish with candied bacon, cook the candied bacon in advance.
 It will keep in a zip-closure bag, or container with a tight fitting lid, in the refrigerator for up to 3 days.